DaveyJH/ci-portfolio-one-v2/README.md

 2. The home page has a clear arrow to show scroll is possible
 >Multiple users - ***"...well presented and easy to navigate"***
 - The arrow shows the page has more content below *(see future ideas below)*
+#
+3. The home page has a link to download my CV in pdf format
+>*"As a professional recruiter, I wish to ***access a professional CV*** with as ***little interaction*** as possible*
+- The download is clearly available from the home page and requires just one click to access
 <!-- For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future: -->